 Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 22 CORE OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2 For the majority of AUM within each asset class, which of the following best describes your primary stewardship objective?
-(3) P rivate equity (4) Real estate risk-adjusted we seek to a overall portf caused by ir e our portfolio-level d returns.
-In doing so, address any risks to olio performance ndividual investees' to systematic y issues. ۲ ۲ (B) Maximise our individual investments' risk-adjusted returns.
+(3) P rivate equity (4) Real estate) risk-adjusted we seek to a overall portfo - ۲ ۲ (B) Maximise our individual investments' risk-adjusted returns.
 In doing so, we do not seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues.
-0 O Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 23 PLUS OO 5, OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2
+0 O Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle